extrapoisonouscake/extrapoisonouscake/README.md

 ## 👋 there!
-I'm Vladislav 👦!
+I'm Vladislav, fullstack 👨‍💻!
 Currently I'm working on something 😎.

 For collaboration write me an 📧: <a href="mailto:mail@gubarev.site">mail@gubarev.site</a>.